miferco97/dynamic_trajectory_generator/README.md

   - [ ] Testing with Gtest
   - [ ] Relate Trajectory Modifiers with uav speed and position **!!
 IMPORTANTE**

+Bugs known:

+  - [ ] When dynamic waypoints are too close the previous gaussian modifies the actual waypoint trajectory

 Dependencies:
 - YamlCPP (```$ sudo apt install libyaml-cpp* ```)
 -